deluan/lookup/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d4ff0afbc348c6b9291e/maintainability)](https://codeclimate.com/github/deluan/lookup/maintainability)

-**NOTE**: This is alpha quality code.
-The API is not finalized yet and will most likely change.

 It is a nice, simple and fast library which helps you to lookup objects on a screen.
 It also includes OCR functionality.
 Using Lookup you can do OCR tricks like recognizing any information in your Robot application.
 Which can be useful for debugging or automating things.